<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=252792808246260&amp;ev=PageView&amp;noscript=1">

 Blog content is a no-brainer type of social media content to share.
 We recommend to clients that they blog 2-3 times per week and mix outsourced content with original work.

 We also help clients work with writers to create custom content around specific product or service campaigns.
-These articles can be informative or product related, but all provide valuable information for current and potential new customers.
+These articles can be informative or product-related, but all provide valuable information for current and potential new customers.

 5. Funny Memes or Inspirational Images With Quotes

 These kinds of posts are extremely engaging for social media users.
-We share them on our own Facebook page, and often curate similar content for clients.
+We share them on our own Facebook page and often curate similar content for clients.
 You can also brand your images if you make them yourself, which is a great way to keep your logo top-of-mind.
 But don't brand everything you share, as those types of edited images feel less authentic.

 Here's a nice example from another client: